bioball/bioball.github.io/_posts/2014-03-21-private-variables-and-breaking-loops.md

 So is doing this any better than just defining variables as properties of each instance of the class?
 That's up to you to decide.

+> EDIT: It's been a year since I wrote this blog post, and I have never used this pattern.
+It just hasn't been very important that I make variables truly private.

 ## Breaking out of `each` loops